sveltejs/kit/documentation/docs/12-page-options.md

 > If your entire app is suitable for prerendering, you can use [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static), which will output files suitable for use with any static webserver.

-The prerenderer will start at the root of your app and generate HTML for any prerenderable pages it finds.
+The prerenderer will start at the root of your app and generate files for any prerenderable pages or `+server.js` routes it finds.
 Each page is scanned for `<a>` elements that point to other pages that are candidates for prerendering — because of this, you generally don't need to specify which pages should be accessed.
 If you _do_ need to specify which pages should be accessed by the prerenderer, you can do so with the `entries` option in the [prerender configuration](/docs/configuration#prerender).

 #### When not to prerender